stephen-patchava/git-essential-training-5988161/Example02.md

-This is the file added directly to the remote repository.
+This is the file added directly in the remote repository.